rlbellaire/BluetoothProximity_privacy_statement/blueprox/index.md

 ================================

 ### Introduction
-**BluetoothProximity** is committed to supporting the privacy of its users.
-This Privacy Statement explains how we handle and use the information you provide through the use of **BluetoothProximity**.
+**BlueProx** is committed to supporting the privacy of its users.
+This Privacy Statement explains how we handle and use the information you provide through the use of **BlueProx**.

 ### What information we collect
 We collect, use, store and transfer different kinds of information, which we have grouped together as follows:
 *	**Basic** biographic/contact information – email address
 *	**Bluetooth** – time-stamped records of nearby Bluetooth devices and signal strength
 *	**Device state** - if provided by you, motion- and environment-related data from your phone
-*	**Location** – if provided by you, geo-location data sourced from your phone
-*	**Sound** - if provided by you, acoustic beacon signals

 ### How we collect personal information about you
 We collect this information directly from you and not from any other source.